ArikRahman/arikrahman/README.md

 - ⚡ Fun fact: ...
 -->
 Student at Texas A&M University
-🦀 Ask me about Rust!
+🦀 Ask me about Flutter!